ArturLuisOliveira/rails-multitenant-products-store/README.md

-# Rails Products Store (WIP)
+# Rails Multi-Tenancy Products Store (WIP)

-RESTful API to list and categorize products.
+RESTful API to list and categorize products by store.
 The purpose of this project is to practice Ruby on Rails concepts.
 </br>
 </br>